Bottled water ban: Retail bans

 There is controversy over this act.
 The International Bottled Water Association issued a press release stating that: "This ban deprives residents of the option to choose their choice of beverage and visitors, who come to this birthplace of American independence, a basic freedom gifted to them by the actions in this town more than 200 years ago.
 It will also deprive the town of needed tax revenue and harm local businesses that rely on bottled water sales."
 The IBWA reinforced this statement in response to the proposed ban on bottled water in the city of San Francisco.
 It added that restricting access to bottled water will lead consumers to opt for unhealthier bottled options that may involve, "more packaging, more additives (e.g., sugar, caffeine), and greater environmental impacts than bottled water."

 Some businesses opposed the ban, saying it restricts freedom of choice and will simply drive bottled water sales out of town.

 Other towns near Concord have explored similar bans.
 Some residents of the Town of Arlington brought one to its Spring Town Meeting of 2013, but it was defeated in a voice vote.
+However, it was reintroduced in 2022 and it passed and the town became the largest municipality in the state to have a retail bottled water ban.

 A high-school student proposed a ban by-law at the Fall 2014 Town Meeting in Framingham, where it was defeated by a vote of 60 to 40.
 Among those opposing the ban in both communities was the supermarket chain Stop & Shop.
 Framingham also has a Poland Spring bottling plant, and its owner Nestlé Waters North America opposed the ban as well.

 Two towns that border Concord have passed bottled water bans similar to Concord's by-law: Sudbury on May 2, 2017; and Lincoln in March, 2018.
 Great Barrington in Berkshire county passed one in May, 2018.
 Some citizens attempted to revoke the law the following August, but failed.
 Rockport passed a similar ban in 2019.

+Other towns outside the Concord and Cape Cod areas passed bans starting in 2018: